 The primary function of the committee is to act as an operative decision-making forum to ensure that the Bank can respond flexibly and effectively to market and regulatory factors and that the Bank as a whole can act in a coordinated fashion.
-The committee does not diminish the competence of the Bank's related standing committees (TÉÁB, ALCO, HLB, LIIB) and acts as an operative forum of coordination between the special areas in order to resolve complex questions.
-Similarly to the Management Committee, it fulfils a coordination and decision-making function in the Bank as a whole, but its role - unlike the strategic role of the MC - is operative in nature.
-Owing to the operative nature of the committee, it holds its meetings on an ad hoc basis, without a preliminary work plan, generally on a monthly basis.
+The committee does not diminish the competence of the Bank's related standing committees and acts as an operative forum of coordination between the special areas in order to resolve complex questions.
+Similarly to the Management Committee, it fulfils a coordination and decision-making function in the Bank as a whole, but its role - unlike the strategic role of the Management Committee, it holds its meetings on an ad hoc basis, without a preliminary work plan, generally on a monthly basis.